Morocco

 image_MNJKPULYVGPEGNG9

-Today you'll make your way to the trul Sahara Desert.
+Today you'll make your way to the true Sahara Desert.
 You will be able to hike or ride a camel across the dunes of Merzouga.
-In the late afternoon, you'll arrive at your traditional Berber camp in the desert, and sleep under the stars.

 image_XJXJ6L6K53VCY4WE